wri/sentinel-tree-cover/README.md

 ![img3](references/readme/preprocessing-pipeline.png?raw=true)

-The current metrics are **83% accuracy, 82% recall** at 10m scale across Ethiopia, Kenya, Ghana, Latin America, and India.
+The current metrics are **95% accuracy, 94% recall** at 10m scale across 1100 plots distributed globally.

 The training and testing areas are located below.